 Figure 1: Data quality components in detail.

 The logic behind this model is simple.
 For instance, data quality capability delivers data quality checks and controls along data chains.
 These checks and controls are one of the deliverables of this capability.
 A process to develop, document, and maintain data quality checks and controls delivers this artifact.
-Data quality analysts, IT engineers, and business data stakeholders take part in this process and deliver checks and controls.
+Data quality analysts, IT engineers, and business data stakeholders participate in this process and deliver checks and controls.
 A data quality application and business rules repository assist in documenting data lineage.

 General trends in data quality maturity